cloudera-labs/hms-mirror/README.md

 - Run `hms-mirror` from the RIGHT cluster on an Edge Node.
 > `hms-mirror` is built (default setting) with CDP libraries and will connect natively using those libraries.
 The edge node should have the hdfs client installed and configured for that cluster.
 The application will use this connections for some migration strategies.
+- If running from the LEFT cluster, note that the `-ro/--read-only` feature examines HDFS on the RIGHT cluster.
+The HDFS client on the LEFT cluster may not support this access.
 - Connecting to HS2 through KNOX (in both clusters, if possible) reduces complexities of the connection by removing Kerberos from the picture.
 - The libraries will only support a kerberos connection to a 'single' version of hadoop at a time.
 This is relevant for 'Kerberized' connections to Hive Server 2.
 The default libraries will support a kerberized connection to a CDP clusters HS2 and HDFS.
 If the LEFT (source) cluster is Kerberized, including HS2, you will need to make some adjustments.
   - The LEFT clusters HS2 needs to support any auth mechanism BUT Kerberos.